katelyn98/katelyn98.github.io/README.md

 Your publications page is generated automatically from your BibTex bibliography.
 Simply edit `_bibliography/papers.bib`.
 You can also add new `*.bib` files and customize the look of your publications however you like by editing `_pages/publications.md`.

+#### Syncing with Google Scholar

+If you manage your publications on Google Scholar, you can export them directly into a BibTeX file with the helper script in `scripts/update_bib_from_scholar.py`:

+1. Install the scraper dependency once: `pip install scholarly`.
+2. Run `python scripts/update_bib_from_scholar.py <your-scholar-id-or-profile-url>`.
+   The script keeps your existing entries intact and appends only the new publications it finds on Scholar.
+3. If you prefer to review the export separately, use `--output _bibliography/papers.scholar.bib` and merge the pieces you need.

+The script accepts `--max-results` to limit how many items are downloaded and `--output` if you want to write to a different file than `_bibliography/papers.bib`.

 <p align="center"><img src="https://raw.githubusercontent.com/alshedivat/al-folio/master/assets/img/publications-screenshot.png" width=800></p>